 William Jewell was named an Apple Distinguished School for 2015-2017, an honor that recognizes Jewell for its access to integrated technology and engaged learning.
 The Apple Distinguished School designation is reserved for programs that meet criteria for innovation, leadership and educational excellence, as well as demonstrate a clear vision of exemplary learning environments.
 The announcement comes a little more than a year after the launch of Jewellverse, putting an iPad Air into the hands of each student, faculty and staff member.

 - Forbes magazine listed William Jewell among “America’s Best Colleges” in

 its 2015 report and No. 23 among “America’s Most Entrepreneurial Colleges.”

 - William Jewell was named by The Princeton Review as one of “The Best

-- Kiplinger’s Personal Finance included Jewell among its top 100 liberal arts
+- Kiplinger’s Personal Finance ranked Jewell No. 65 on its list of 100 liberal arts

 - U.S. News & World Report ranked William Jewell among the country’s top

 tier of national liberal arts colleges for best academic value in its 2017

 edition of “America’s Best Colleges.”